-Whether you are looking for an original still life painting or a high quality art print, Saatchi Art has over 3,509 original still life paintings for sale from emerging artists around the world.
-Read more
+Whether you are looking for an original Still Life painting or a high quality art print, Saatchi Art has over 4,280 original Still Life paintings for sale from emerging artists around the world.

 Although still life paintings typically depict everyday inanimate objects, there is often much more to these works than meets the eye!
 The artist’s choice of object(s) as well as his/her careful arrangement of them often hold symbolic meaning.
 As a result, these paintings can represent a wide variety of things including a specific culture or lifestyle, an abstract idea, or the artist’s own personal values.
 An especially popular genre during the 16th and 17th century, still lifes remain a favorite today as they give artists precise control over the painting’s composition, lighting, and subject matter.
 Many collectors appreciate still lifes for their quiet, contemplative beauty, attention to detail, and their rich symbolic significance.
 We invite you to discover the many contemporary still life paintings for sale on Saatchi Art.
 We’re confident that you’ll find works you’ll love within our impressive global selection of still lifes in watercolor, acrylic, oil, tempera, and more.